Georgia Supreme Court upholds canceled election to high court bench

 In this case, that means Blackwell’s successor will serve a term that begins Nov.
 18 and runs through Jan.
 1, 2023.
 To continue in office, he or she would have to seek re-election in 2022.

-Two of the judges who stepped up to the Supreme Court to hear the case after three sitting justices recused themselves dissented from Thursday’s ruling.
+Two of the judges who stepped up to the Supreme Court to hear the case after three sitting justices recused themselves dissented from the ruling.

 “We must reconcile two constitutional provisions,” Judge Brenda Holbert Trammell wrote in a 25-page dissent.
 “One guarantees the rights of the voters to determine the next justice of the Georgia Supreme Court.
 The other grants to the governor the right to fill vacancies in such office by appointment.